FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-glossary.rst

     fhir server
         An instance of Firely Server hosting resources that can be accessed by a :term:`client` on behalf of a :term:`user`.
         In OAuth terms this is usually referred to as a 'resource server'.

-    authorization server
-        An instance of Firely Auth that can provide a :term:`access token` and potentially :term:`refresh token` to a :term:`client`

     access token
         A string issued by the :term:`authorization server` to the requesting :term:`client`, that the client then needs to present to